academic-moodle-cooperation/moodle-mod_consentform/README.md

 Description
 -----------

-The Consentform module allows trainers to hide/reveal course elements in dependance of a consentform.
+The Consentform module allows trainers to hide/reveal course elements in dependence of a consentform agreement/refusal.

 Example